-Following the launch of the Policy, a set of guidelines which was reviewed by the AC and approved by the Board, was issued to assist the AC in managing allegations of fraud or other misconduct which may be made pursuant to the Policy, so that investigations may be carried out in an appropriate and timely manner, and disciplinary or civil actions that may be initiated following completion of investigations, are appropriate, balanced, and fair.
-The Company publicly discloses, and clearly communicates to employees, the existence of the Policy and procedures for raising such concerns.
+Following the launch of the whistle-blowing policy, a set of guidelines which was reviewed by the AC and approved by the Board, was issued to assist the AC in managing allegations of fraud or other misconduct which may be made pursuant to the whistle-blowing policy, so that investigations may be carried out in an appropriate and timely manner, and disciplinary or civil actions that may be initiated following completion of investigations, are appropriate, balanced, and fair.
+The Company publicly discloses, and clearly communicates to employees, the existence of the whistle-blowing policy and procedures for raising such concerns.